KumarL/Ek/README.md

 	`ParamName` is optional here, but the parameter value is not.
 Therefore, the command line can pass this value without specifying `-ParamName`.

+3. `[[-ParamName] <param value help text>]`

+	This parameter is optional, and if specified, does not need `-ParamName` always.
+In this case, both the parameter and the name specifier are optional.

 3. `-ParamName <param value help text>`

 	There are no optional parts to this parameter.
 This parameter value should be specified by the user always, and with the `-ParamName` specifier.